-Some advocates of organic food suggest that people with diabetes could switch table sugar and other traditional sweeteners for agave syrup.
-However, agave syrup is a high-fructose sweetener that provides more calories than table sugar.
+It may be advisable for people living with diabetes to avoid table sugar and instead use sweeteners.
+However, agave syrup is not a suitable replacement, due to its high-fructose content that provides more calories than table sugar.

 Table sugar consists of sucrose, which is harmful to those who have diabetes.
 Fructose, however, is a different sugar that has links to liver damage, which might have damaging effects on blood glucose control.
 Controlling blood sugar levels is vital for managing diabetes.

 People with diabetes should avoid added sugars where possible.
 Although agave syrup is vegan-friendly and natural, it is not a good alternative sweetener for people with diabetes.